tetloose/tetloose-wp/Docs/Wordpress/static-content.md

 # Static Content

-The idea is to content manage every part of a project, this alleviate the need to make code changes when it's content related.
+The idea is to content manage every part of a project, this alleviates the need to make code changes.

-Goto **Static Content**.
+Click the tab at the top, **Static Content**.

 You have 4 tabs, 404 page, No posts, Password Protected and each of their styles.